underscore-finance/underscore-docs/rewards.md

 description: Earn revenue share from protocol fees with no lock-ups or complex tokenomics
 ---

-# Rewards: Real Revenue Share from Real DeFi Activity
+# Rewards: Get Paid for Using DeFi

-You just paid $50 in swap fees.
-Another protocol pocketed 100% of it.
-Your $25K position earned the protocol $2,500 in yield fees this year.
-You got nothing back.
-Meanwhile, professional trading firms negotiate revenue share deals worth millions.
-Regular users are excluded from these deals.

-**Underscore** shares actual protocol revenue with users and ambassadors.
-Swap fees, yield fees, rewards fees — up to 50% flows directly back to participants.
-Direct fee sharing in the assets you already use, plus additional rewards and bonuses.
+Underscore shares up to 50% of protocol revenue with users and ambassadors.
+Earn from swap fees, yield profits, and reward claims — paid in the same assets you're already using.
+No lock-ups, no vesting schedules, no complex tokenomics.
+Just real revenue share from real DeFi activity.

-Finally, a protocol that treats you like a partner, not exit liquidity.
+Become an ambassador and earn when your referrals use the protocol.
+Get yield bonuses on profitable positions.
+Accumulate deposit points based on your holdings.
+Claim anytime, directly to any whitelisted address.
+Every fee you generate becomes an earning opportunity.

 ## How Revenue Sharing Works